justuswilhelm/personal-website/blog/2015/11/30/Byte Histogram in Python 3.md

 # Byte Histogram in Python 3
-I had this curious thought the other day: how are bytes distributed in binary files, such as executable files in my operating system?
+I had this curious thought the other day: what is the byte value distribution in binary files, such as an executable?
 Take for example `/bin/echo` on OS X 10.11.1.

-What we want to find out more precisely is: what is the probability distribution of all bytes from 0-255 in a binary file.
-And how does it look like when visualized?
+What we want to find out more precisely is: how likely will a certain byte value appear in a file.
+And how does it look like when we visualize that distribution?

 This is going to be a field day thanks to a few handy classes and methods in the Python 3 standard library.
 Let's get started!